Academic Support Program Mission

 Academic Support Services

 The services offered through the Academic Support Department are described below and are fee-based.

 Lower, Middle and Upper School students are taught an academic course (language arts, math, science, social studies) in a one-on-one setting.
 Core course material follows the curriculum guide and is tailored to meet the individual needs of each student.
 The core course prepares students to enter the regular classroom setting at the appropriate time.
 Core courses meet daily.

 Lower School Single Course Coaching

-The academic coach works with a student outside of the regular classroom two to four times each week in either a one-on-one or a small group (one to three) setting during the school day.
+The academic coach works with a student outside of the regular classroom two to four times each week in a one-on-one setting during the school day.
 The coach will supplement regular classroom instruction with additional practice and review in specific subject and skills areas.
 The coach works closely with the classroom teacher.

 Lower School Homework Help

 Students receive individualized help from an academic coach in different academic areas.
 This help is provided primarily after school and may occur one to four times per week based on each student's needs.

 Students in TK, kindergarten and first grade may receive support for up to 90 minutes per week.
 These services provide assistance with phonological awareness, spelling, handwriting, and/or math.